Mahdi Mujahid: Anti-Taliban career

-In 2022, Mehdi announced that he was arming fighters loyal to him which consisted of about 200 Hazara Shias.
+In 2022, Mahdi announced that he was arming fighters loyal to him which consisted of about 200 Hazara Shias.
 He also built a monument dedicated to himself and Abdul Ali Mazari in Balkhab, and he also turned more to his Shia Islamist and Hazara nationalist views.
 His forces ousted the Taliban's district governor and captured the Balkhab district.
-Mawlawi Ataullah, the Taliban's district governor, fled Balkhab, and Mehdi replaced him with one of his Hazara associates.
+Mawlawi Ataullah, the Taliban's district governor, fled Balkhab, and Mahdi replaced him with one of his Hazara associates.

-Mehdi Mujahid was supported by the NRF and Hazara politicians Muhammad Mohaqiq of HWIMA and Karim Khalili of Hezbe Wahdat, which Mehdi's father was a member of.
+Mahdi Mujahid was supported by the NRF and Hazara politicians Muhammad Mohaqiq of HWIMA and Karim Khalili of Hezbe Wahdat, which Mahdi's father was a member of.

-On 13 June 2022, Mehdi Mujahid gained full control of Balkhab district and his fighters were inflicting heavy damage on the Taliban.
+On 13 June 2022, Mahdi Mujahid gained full control of Balkhab district and his fighters were inflicting heavy damage on the Taliban.
 He was initially winning the conflict although the Taliban later outnumbered his fighters and retook Balkhab.

 Assassination attempt

-On the morning of 25 June 2022, in the midst of the fighting between the Taliban and Mehdi's forces, Mehdi's house in the Hosh village of Balkhab district was targeted by Taliban airstrikes.
-Mehdi and his family survived, and none of them were injured.
+On the morning of 25 June 2022, in the midst of the fighting between the Taliban and Mahdi's forces, Mahdi's house in the Hosh village of Balkhab district was targeted by Taliban airstrikes.
+Mahdi and his family survived, and none of them were injured.
 However, that same night, the Taliban killed Mohammad Moradi, his wife, and his daughter in Ghor Province.
 Moradi was a popular anti-Taliban commander.
-His support for Mehdi Mujahid was seen by the Hasht-e Subh as the reason for the Taliban attack on his house.
+His support for Mahdi Mujahid was seen by the Hasht-e Subh as the reason for the Taliban attack on his house.

 Death

-Mehdi Mujahid was killed on 17 August 2022 while he was trying to escape to Iran.
+Mahdi Mujahid was killed on 17 August 2022 while he was trying to escape to Iran.
 It is unclear how he was killed.
 According to the locals and some Afghan media outlets, Mujahid was caught by the Taliban in the village of Bunyad in Kohsan District where he was arrested and had his identity confirmed before being executed.

 Two pictures also started circulating on social media which showed Mujahid alive and in the custody of the Taliban before being executed.
-One picture showed a shaved Mehdi Mujahid wearing a white turban, and another one of him without the turban and surrounded by unknown men, presumably Taliban members.
+One picture showed a shaved Mahdi Mujahid wearing a white turban, and another one of him without the turban and surrounded by unknown men, presumably Taliban members.

 However, the Taliban's Ministry of Defense had denied local reports suggesting that Mujahid was executed.
 Taliban officials say that Mujahid was attempting to escape to Iran when their intelligence and border security caught him by the Afghanistan–Iran border and shot him dead.
 Naeemul Haq Haqqani, Taliban provincial information minister, told AFP that Mujahid was “killed after a conflict” and “rumors that he was captured alive are lies”.

 Reaction

-Haji Muhammad Mohaqiq, a prominent ethnic Hazara leader who had strongly supported Mehdi through his conflict with the Taliban, condemned the killing of Mehdi Mujahid.
+Haji Muhammad Mohaqiq, a prominent ethnic Hazara leader who had strongly supported Mahdi through his conflict with the Taliban, condemned the killing of Mahdi Mujahid.
 He stated that "cold-bloodedly executing a person while he was not taken from war and was an unarmed traveler is against the religious teachings and is a war crime according to the international law."